Man honors dad by handing out $2 bills on N.C. bound flight

 "Honestly, with everything crazy going on in the world I think everyone was a little on edge at first," passenger Natalie Gunderson recalled.
 "But the flight attendants seemed okay."

-The man began telling the story of how his father gave him a two dollar bill when he was a 16.
+The man began telling the story of how his father gave him a $2 bill when he was a 16.

 "His dad told him as long as he kept it, he'd never be broke," Gunderson said.